makerforgetech/dmt-labs.github.io/_tabs/about.md

 A friend from the maker community suggested that I start a blog to document my projects and share my experiences.
 I thought it was a great idea, so here we are!

-This website will cover infromation about the various builds I have been working on and will include guides, tutorials, and other resources to help you get started with your own projects.
+This website will cover information about the various builds I have been working on and will include guides, tutorials, and other resources to help you get started with your own projects.

 The main project is the [Modular Robotics Framework](/modular-biped/) (which is probably why you're here), but this platform also gives me the opportunity to share other projects and ideas that I have been working on as well as work from other makers in the community.